What Was New York Originally Called

 Trends and Latest Developments

-Moreover, there's a renewed appreciation for the Dutch influence on New York's culture and institutions.
+Beyond that, there's a renewed appreciation for the Dutch influence on New York's culture and institutions.
 Many street names, such as Wall Street (originally Waalstraat), Bowery (from bouwerij, meaning farm), and Broadway (from Breede weg, meaning broad way), still reflect the Dutch language.
 The city's tradition of religious tolerance and its entrepreneurial spirit can also be traced back to its Dutch origins.
 This resurgence of interest in New Amsterdam is not merely academic; it's also influencing contemporary urban planning and cultural initiatives.

 Tips and Expert Advice